 I love getting to know our clients and their stories.
 Snuck Farm took shape out of the owner’s desire to honor the legacy of her ancestors.
 The barn and greenhouses sit in the heart of a farm that’s been in her family for over 100 years.
 Everything about the property is nurturing—from the hydroponic heirloom varieties of vegetables growing in the greenhouses to the spaces designed for extended family and community gatherings in the barn.

-Outside of work, Jennie likes to cook, garden, read, travel, and connect with family and friends on a long walk or over a shared meal.
-She is a home host for Utah Council of Citizen Diplomacy, an organization committed to building bridges and understanding between the people of Utah and other nations, and currently serves on their Board of Directors.
+Outside of work, Jennie enjoys traveling, cooking, reading, gardening, and connecting with family and friends over a shared meal or out on a long walk.
+She serves as a home host for Utah Global Diplomacy, a nonprofit organization dedicated to promoting respect and understanding between the people of Utah and other nations.
+She is currently the Chair of UGD’s Board of Directors.

 Previously home to Wheelwright Lithographing Company, this old warehouse had a rich history and character that we exposed by breaking down walls and floors, and then complementing the raw textures with a clean, minimal openness.